tfitch/tfitch.github.io/_drafts/2015-02-12-any-activity-is-good-activity.md

 I focused on turning my customer's questions in to action items I could turn in to commits.
 I moved this blog from Tumblr so that my writing would count as commits.
 And in the process learned some at Jekyll.
 Instead of just asking for a Pull Request to be merged to the Ohai repo, I asked how to do it, and then did it myself.
+The draft for this post got my streak up to 33 days.